 My life is also going through its own seasons and some recent experiences have left me feeling confused, shocked and with my nerves worse for wear.

 There have also been some changes at work which have added to my feelings of tiredness.
-For the last 5 years I’ve been working for a charity organisation that supports people with disability.
+I work for a charity organisation that supports people with disability.
 It is for me something I love.
 I’ve been doing volunteer work since I was in high school and have always wanted to work in the community sector.
 A job that allows me to do this which also focuses on promoting social inclusion and diversity is something I always dreamed of.
 However the sector is also changing with the introduction of a new insurance system for people with disability.

 With all these changes and recent experiences, I feel physically and emotionally tired.
 I am definitely wanting comfort food these days.
 The fortunate thing for me is that I live at home so at the end of a long day, a most beloved and comforting sight is there to greet me (mom) along with warm, comfort food which she has already cooked.
 I’m very blessed that for me cooking is something I do optionally and as a hobby (although this has resulted in you dear blog becoming somewhat neglected).
 So, on to her recipe for steamed cakes:

 About 1/2 cup melted butter

 3 cups self raising flour